Hyde Park Barracks Museum

-The Hyde Park Barracks was the administrative hub for Britain's transportation system and stood at the heart of a sprawling network of convict sites.
+The Hyde Park Barracks is a UNESCO World Heritage site that served as the administrative hub for Britain's transportation system and stood at the heart of a sprawling network of convict sites.
 Its role as an agent of colonial change and its impact on Aboriginal Australia are still felt today.

 Concept Design, Exhibit Design, Media Design

 A set of large projection scrims hanging in tight arrangement suggest a boat, creating an immersive space in which visitors encounter the voyage of convicts from Britain to Australia.
 First-person audio accounts of lost relationships and separation from home amplify the experience.